Your Morning Brew and GLP-1s: Can You Drink Coffee While Taking Ozempic?

 Caffeine is a mild diuretic, meaning it encourages the body to expel fluids.
 Because Ozempic side effects like diarrhea or vomiting can also lead to fluid loss, staying hydrated is paramount.
 For every cup of coffee you consume, aim to drink at least one or two glasses of water.
 Maintaining hydration supports kidney function, skin health, and even helps to curb false hunger signals.

 The most important rule is to pay attention to your body’s signals.
 If you find that coffee consistently leads to “sulfur burps,” intense cramping, or jitters, it may be time to reduce your intake or switch to a lower-acid variety, such as cold brew.
-Cold brew coffee is often steeped for long periods, which results in a smoother, less acidic profile that is gentler on the stomach.
+If symptoms persist, try switching to “half-caf” or decaf for a week to see if the stimulant effect is the primary cause of your discomfort.

 Exploring Coffee Alternatives